The article was updated on 17 February, 2020 by Amicus.

-June 26, 2019 | AtoZ Markets - The Polish Financial Supervision Authority (KNF) has jumped on the bandwagon of European regulators who are making plans to place a permanent ban on binary options in Poland come 2 July 2019.
+26 June, 2019 | AtoZ Markets - The Polish Financial Supervision Authority (KNF) has jumped on the bandwagon of European regulators who are making plans to place a permanent ban on binary options in Poland come 2 July 2019.
 The ban of binary options in Poland will include a prohibition on the marketing, distribution or sale of binary options to retail investors,” as per the press release.

 Like several other regulators in Europe, like Denmark and Ireland, who have already imposed a ban on binary options, KNF believes that some investment products are damaging the interests of domestic traders.
-It noted that binary options are high-risk speculative products being offered to retail investors, which are a cause of concern.
+It noted that binary options are high-risk speculative products offer to retail investors, which are a cause of concern.

 Think we missed something?
 Let us know in the comments section below.